H-Y-H-Y-H/SelfSimRobot/Readme.md

 We have provided pre-trained models to help you get started without the need to train the models from scratch.
 These models are located in the train_log folder.
 The visualize_bullet.py script automatically uses these models to run the simulations.

+### Expected Run time:
+The demo will update the visualization every 0.38 seconds on a PC with a Nvidia Geforce RTX 3090 GPU and 12th Gen Intel i9-12900KF

 ### Modifying Parameters
 To explore different robot models and tasks, adjust the following parameters in the visualize_bullet.py script: